 Stress can contribute to several emotional and physical health issues over time.
 Examples are autoimmune diseases such as rheumatoid arthritis, cardiovascular disease, depression, headaches, immunosuppression which can lead to infections, GERD and even Parkinson’s Disease.

 Stress causes disruptions in your body’s natural function, which makes your organs work twice as hard by stimulating the fight or flight response.
-This type of a response is to be only used when we are in danger and for short spurts of time rather than a longer duration.
+This type of response is to be only used when we are in danger and for short spurts of time rather than a longer duration.
 Our heart starts beating faster, our blood pressure skyrockets, our digestive system doesn’t absorb the nutrients it needs because food moves so quickly in our GI system, our muscles tense up and our breathing starts to become rapid.
 It requires a lot of energy in order to have your body be in this overdrive state – which is why we tend to feel lethargic or tired after a stressful day.
 I am exhausted just by typing all of that out!
 Can you imagine how tired your body would be to do all of that at once?

 Common symptoms that we experience when we are stressed include mental fog, becoming easily frustrated/angry, irritable, overwhelmed, tremors, stuttering, headaches, lightheadedness, social isolation, the need for retail therapy, constant tiredness, and adrenal fatigue.

 Ultimately we tend to make bad decisions when we are stressed and it puts our body into overdrive, making it impossible to get anything done or to enjoy our lives to the fullest.
-Each of us experience some type of stress in our lives and it can cause a positive or negative effect on our bodies.
+Each of us experiences some type of stress in our lives and it can cause a positive or negative effect on our bodies.

 Types of Stress